AryanStudent/JavaScript/README.md

 # JavaScript
-This is the my tutorial file for Javascript and also for webdevelopment
+This is the my tutorial file for Javascript and also for web development / Javascript